The Appalachians of Georgia

 While my visit to Georgia’s Appalachians didn’t work out as planned.
 I am still glad I went and saw what I could.
 I guess I need to head back up there for another visit.
 Oh, what a shame.

-Tune in for my next update where I will be exploring Lookout Mountain!
+Check out my next update where I explore Lookout Mountain!

 or